IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 The purpose of this sample application is to understand how to code and use APIs.
 If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas :

-* Convert this sample project to a Node JS project on IBM Bluemix
+* Convert this sample project to a Node JS project on IBM Bluemix.
+[Sign up or log in to IBM Bluemix].
 	> NOTE : Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
-Sign up or log in to IBM Bluemix.

-* Integrate Watson Services to build a cognitive banking application
+* Integrate [IBM Watson Services] to build a banking cognitive application.
 * Make a unique UX Design for this application

 [IBM Digital Transformation Model]: https://developer.ibm.com/mainframe/ibm-digital-transformation/